-This first release includes the main data and the characteristics of the systems and its subcomponents at the current status of development.
-Three updated versions of this report are scheduled for release on month 13, month 19 and month 27.
+Two other subsequent releases of this report are scheduled for month 19 and month 27.
 The subsequent deliverables will include further specifications and/or modifications according to the results of the first testing activity in the case studies and the future development during the project.